mdneuzerling/starfleet/elasticsearch/README.md

 ```

 Alternatively, [this blog post](https://spot.io/blog/kubernetes-tutorial-successful-deployment-of-elasticsearch/) offers a more in-depth approach.
 Be aware that the `all-in-one.yaml` file is over 3000 lines long!

+## What's the result?

+The installation sets up service with two ports:
+* 9200 is used for HTML communication with Elasticsearch, and
+* 9300 is used as a "transport port", presumably for communication with inputs to the store.

+Both values are configurable; refer to the values on [the Helm chart page](https://artifacthub.io/packages/helm/elastic/elasticsearch), or [the template for `service.yaml`](https://github.com/elastic/helm-charts/blob/master/elasticsearch/templates/service.yaml).

+It appears as though the Helm chart also allows for opening an _ingress_ that would allow external traffic to access store.
+Since I will be hosting Elasticsearch on the same cluster that it is monitoring, I don't see a need for this.
+That's not a good idea, by the way: systems shouldn't monitor themselves.
+Given the nature of my cluster as a learning exercise, I don't think I'll stress about this.

 ## Notes
 * Elasticsearch uses terminology like "cluster" and "node" that conflict with Kubernetes terminology.